Ombi-app/Ombi.Docs/docs/settings/authentication.md

 This allows the user to login using their Plex account.
 A new popup will appear going to Plex.tv asking them to login.
 Once logged in they will then be able to access Ombi.

+## Enable Authentication with Header Variable

+This option allows the user to select a HTTP header value that contains the desired login username.
+> Note that if the header value is present and matches an existing user, default authentication is bypassed - use with caution.

+This is most commonly utilized when Ombi is behind a reverse proxy which handles authentication.
+For example, if using Authentik, the `X-authentik-username` HTTP header which contains the logged in user's username is set by Authentik's proxy outpost.